asimokby/Turkish-GEC/README.md

 ## Datasets

+The following is an overview of the datasets utilized in this work.
+The datasets in the top half are synthetic and the bottom ones, the evaluation sets, are humanly annotated.
+The error type ERRANT refers to the automatic annotation tool ERRANT, which automatically annotates parallel sentences with error-type information.
+Tokens information is based on OpenAI's tokenizer tiktoken with gpt2 encodings.

 | Dataset Name                   | Split  | Sentences | Tokens  | Error Types | Domain        |
 |--------------------------------|-------|-----------|---------|-------|---------------|
 | [OSCAR GEC (ours)](https://huggingface.co/datasets/asimokby/Turkish-OSCAR-GEC)              | Train  | 2.3m       | 213.2m  | ERRANT | Web            |